-Several of the finds are now on public display, scattered through the National Archaeological Museum in Athens.
-They include the Antikythera Ephebe, a large bronze statue.
+Several of the finds are now on public display, scattered throughout the National Archaeological Museum in Athens.
+They include the Antikythera Ephebe, a large bronze statue of a male youth.
 There’s the impressive head of a philosopher, with its eerie piercing glass eyes.
 And downstairs in the open courtyard next to the cafeteria, there are some weathered marble statues, including one of a large horse, some of which has been weathered and some preserved remarkably well.

 As impressive as the statues and coins are, it’s these fragments, collectively known as the Antikythera Mechanism, that are the most extraordinary.
 It’s often referred to as the first analog computer.

 With incredible precision of creativity, engineering, and manufacturing, its 36 or so cogs and wheels work together to make a whole range of calculations.